sara-nl/clouddocs/surfcursus-2015-Oct-15.markdown

 ## <a name="preparation"></a>Preparation

 Participants should bring a laptop that is Internet connected and has a functioning browser.
-Prior experience in [Linux commands](http://cli.learncodethehardway.org/book/) will help but is not required.
+Prior experience in [Linux commands](http://cli.learncodethehardway.org/book/) will help but is not a prerequisite.

 So what you need for this tutorial: